-- Nmap has a scripting engine that allows users to write and run custom scripts to automate complex scanning tasks and interact with the scanned systems.
+- Scripting Engine: Nmap’s built-in scripting engine allows users to create custom scripts, automate complex scanning tasks, and enable dynamic interactions with target systems.

-Before proceeding with the installation process, ensuring that your system packages are up-to-date is important.
+Before proceeding with the installation process, ensuring that your system packages are up-to-date is essential.
 This can be achieved by executing the following command in the terminal:

 sudo apt update && sudo apt upgrade